xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 of any number (including zero)  of spaces, with zero or one comma embedded in the string.

-TEMPORARILY, change the call to SkipWhite in Scan to  a  call  to SkipComma,  and  try  inputting some lists.
+TEMPORARILY, change the call to `SkipWhite` in `Scan` to  a  call  to `SkipComma`,  and  try  inputting some lists.
 Works  nicely,  eh?
-Don't you wish more software authors knew about SkipComma?
+Don't you wish more software authors knew about `SkipComma`?

-For the record, I found that adding the  equivalent  of SkipComma to my Z80 assembler-language programs took all of  6  (six) extra bytes of  code.
+For the record, I found that adding the  equivalent  of `SkipComma` to my Z80 assembler-language programs took all of  6  (six) extra bytes of  code.
 Even  in a 64K machine, that's not a very high price to pay for user-friendliness!